A329 London Road improvements

 The first part of the works involved improvements to the Licensed Victuallers School access to assist vehicles to enter and exit the school more efficiently.
 This helps to prevent queues from building up through the school drop-off and pick-up areas.
 These queues often created congestion on the A329 London Road.

 The second part of the works consisted of widening the A329 London Road to the east of the Fernbank Road junction.
 This has provided longer and wider approach lanes into the traffic signalised junction heading towards Bracknell.
 This improvement now enables 2 lanes of vehicles to approach the traffic signals comfortably, without the need for larger vehicles to encroach into a second lane.
 These efficiencies improve the overall capacity of the junction.

 The third part of the works was refurbishing the London Road/Priory Road traffic signals so that they incorporate the latest technology.
 This has enabled the signals to operate more efficiently when adjusting to the local traffic conditions.

-The fourth and largest part of the works, to signalise the London Road/Martins Heron junction, began in January 2018.
-These works are ongoing and are expected to be completed towards the end of 2018.
+The fifth and largest part of the works, to signalise the London Road/Martins Heron junction, began in January 2018.
+These works are ongoing and are expected to be completed in the early part of 2019.

 Programme of works

 You can view the full plan on our A329 London Road programme of works page.

 There is a plan for growth in the borough which started in 2006 and runs to 2026.
 This includes building new homes as well as regenerating the town centre.

 As vehicle numbers increase along the A329 London Road, the existing road layout will continue to struggle to cope with the demand.
 By making these changes we will be in a better position to manage traffic flow and journey times along this main route in the borough.

 Growth is dependent on the provision of necessary infrastructure including capacity improvements to many of the junctions along Bracknell's strategic corridors including the A329.